Remote Testing Features

-There are new remote testing features available in the secure browser and the web-based Student Testing Interface for the summative assessments, interim assessments, and practice and training tests.
-The following remote testing features are available by role:
+There are remote testing features available in the secure browser and the web-based Student Testing Interface for the summative assessments, interim assessments, and practice and training tests.
+The remote testing features in table 1 are available by SSO role.

 |Advanced scheduling of test sessions||

 Remote test sessions can be scheduled only after the testing window has opened.
 Sessions can be scheduled for any date within two weeks from the current date.
 Take the following steps to schedule a remote test in advance: